 You’ve probably heard all about the benefits of healthy eating but just don’t believe you have the time to stick to a healthy diet.
 As a result, you have the takeaway on speed dial and your freezer is filled with microwave meals.
-What you may not realise is that by eating this way you are depriving your body of many essential nutrients and missing out on a number of important health benefits.
+What you may not realize is that by eating this way you are depriving your body of many essential nutrients and missing out on a number of important health benefits.
 In this article intend to open your mind up to the real value of healthy eating and discussing some of the main benefits it can have on your body.

 It Gives You Energy